microsoft/rushstack/api/node-core-library.filesystem.ensureemptyfolder.md

 # FileSystem.ensureEmptyFolder method

 Deletes the content of a folder, but not the folder itself.
 Also ensures the folder exists.
-Behind the scenes it uses \`fsx.emptyDirSync()\`.
+Behind the scenes it uses \`fs-extra.emptyDirSync()\`.

 **Signature:**
 ```javascript